tyndria/high-load-systems/API.md

 ```

-A such representation of the data will help us to provide __self-descriptive messages__ princip of the REST architectural style.
+Such representation of the data will help us to provide __self-descriptive messages__ principle of the REST architectural style.

-But what about `Hypermedia as the engine of application state` princip?
+But what about `Hypermedia as the engine of application state` principle?

-According to it we don't want client to hard-code the information related to the structure of the application.
+According to it, we don't want the client to hard-code the information related to the structure of the application.
 In our case when we're getting the list of the trashcans, I'd like to have an opportunity to edit some trashcan or see some characteristics of it.
-That's why it would be great to have hyperlink for each particular trashcan in the list.
+That's why it would be great to have a hyperlink for each particular trashcan on the list.
-According to the GeoJSON we could add this link as a field of `properties`.
-However, in this case we will lose __self-descriptive messages__ princip a bit.
+According to the GeoJSON, we could add this link as a field of `properties`.
+However, in this case, we will lose __self-descriptive messages__ principle a bit.
 This is an example of __self-descriptive messages__ and __HATEOAS__
-principles trade off.
+principles trade-off.

-In my opinion, our objects are geo-objects initialy, so I'd like to use **GeoJSON + link field in properties**.
+In my opinion, our objects are geo-objects initially, so I'd like to use **GeoJSON + link field in properties**.

 The list of the trashcans will look sth like this:
 ```